crunchy-devops/jenkins-pic/UBUNTU.md

-source venv/bin/activate  # activate the virtualenv python pip3 install wheel  # set for permissions purpose pip3 install ansible # install ansible ansible-playbook -i inventory install_docker_ubuntu.yml # run the playbook for installing docker
+source venv/bin/activate  # activate the virtualenv python pip3 install wheel  # set for permissions purpose pip3 install ansible # install ansible ansible --version # check the version number # should be the latest 2.9.9+ ansible-playbook -i inventory install_docker_ubuntu.yml # run the playbook for installing docker
 ```
+Log out from your ssh session and log in again so all changes will take effect.
+Type ``` docker ps``` as ubuntu user for checking if all is fine.